testdouble/time_up/README.md

 puts TimeUp.stop :eggs # => ~5.0
 ```

-`TimeUp.start` also returns an instance of the named timer, which has its own
+When passes without a block, `TimeUp.start` returns an instance of the timer,
-`start`, `stop`, `elaped`, and `reset` methods.
-If you want to find that
+which has its own `start`, `stop`, `elaped`, and `reset` methods.
+If you want to
-instance later, you can also call `TimeUp.timer(:some_name)`.
-So the above
+find that instance later, you can also call `TimeUp.timer(:some_name)`.
+So the
-example could be rewritten as:
+above example could be rewritten as:

 ```ruby
 egg_timer = TimeUp.start :eggs